Top Non-Equity Jeff Awards Go to:

-The 40TH Annual Non-Equity Jeff Awards ceremony honoring excellence in professional theatre produced within the immediate Chicago area will be held on Monday, June 3, at Park West, 322 W. Armitage, Chicago.
-The roster includes 120 nominations in 25 categories for productions that opened between April 1, 2012, and March 31, 2013.
+From the red carpet to the final award, energy was high at the 40TH Annual Non-Equity Jeff Awards ceremony on Monday, June 3, at Park West in Chicago.
+Awards were presented in 25 categories for productions that opened between April 1, 2012, and March 31, 2013.

-The Non-Equity Awards honor excellence in Chicago theatres not under a union contract.
-Jeff judges attended opening nights of 146 productions offered by 66 Non-Equity producting organizations.
+The Non-Equity Jeff Awards honor excellence in Chicago theatres not under a union contract.
+Jeff judges attended opening nights of 146 productions offered by 65 Non-Equity producting organizations.
 The judges recommended 54 of those shows, making them eligible for Non-Equity Jeff Award nominations.
-Thirty-three theatre companies received nominations.
+Thirty-three theatre companies received nominations, and awards were presented in 25 categories.

 Equity Awards Presented October 15